-Continuous discharges, or recurrent surges, (lightning lasting continuously for long periods of time with thousands of high voltage peaks per second), mainly originate in the circuits: by an arcing ground, spark discharge over broken insulators, faults in cables, etc. These phenomena, which have made their appearance only with the development of the modern high power high voltage electric systems, become of increasing severity and danger with the increase in size and power of electric systems.
+Continuous discharges, or recurrent surges (lightning lasting continuously for long periods of time with thousands of high-voltage peaks per second), mainly originate in the circuits: by an arcing ground, spark discharge over broken insulators, faults in cables, etc. However, this fault in the circuit frequently is caused by a lightning discharge, for instance by a flashing over of an insulator, so that lightning may be the ultimate cause of the surge.
+These phenomena, which have made their appearance only with the development of the modern high-power high-voltage electric systems, become of increasing severity and danger with the increase in size and power of electric systems.

-Single strokes and multiple strokes, that is, all the disturbances due to atmospheric electricity, as cloud lightning, are safely taken care of by the modern multi-gap lightning arrester.
-In its usual form for high alternating voltages, it comprises a large number of spark gaps, connected between line and ground, and shunted by resistances of different sizes, as shown in Fig. 27, in such manner that a high pressure discharge of very low quantity, as the gradual accumulation of static charge on the system, discharges over a path of very high resistance R1, and so discharges inappreciably and even frequently invisibly.
-A disturbance of somewhat higher power finds a discharge path of moderate resistance R2, and so discharges with moderate current, that is. without shock on the system; while a high power disturbance finds a discharge path over a low resistance R8, and, if of very great power, even over a path of zero resistance, Z. On lower voltage, commonly only two resistances are used, one high and one moderately low, as shown by the diagram of a 2000 volt multi-gap arrester, Fig. 28.
+Single strokes and multiple strokes, that is, all the disturbances directly due to atmospheric electricity, as cloud lightning, are safely taken care of by the modern multi-gap lightning arrester.
+In its usual form for high alternating voltages, it comprises a large number of spark gaps, connected between line and ground, and shunted by resistances of different sizes, as shown in Fig. 27, in such manner that a high pressure discharge of very low quantity, as the gradual accumulation of static charge on the system, discharges over a path of very high resistance R_1 , and so discharges inappreciably and even frequently invisibly.
+A disturbance of somewhat higher power finds a discharge path of moderate resistance R_2 , and so discharges with moderate current, that is, without shock on the system; while a high power disturbance finds a discharge path over a low resistance R_3 , and, if of very great power, even over a path of zero resistance, Z. On medium voltage, commonly only two resistances are used, one high and one moderately low, as shown by the diagram of a 2000-volt multi-gap arrester, Fig. 28, and on voltages of 2300 to ro,000, commonly a single resistance is used, which is partly in shunt, partly in series to the gaps.
+Gaps and resistance are enclosed in a closed tube, so as to get the assistance of the pressure created by the discharge, for opening the circuit.
+This type of the arrester, therefore, is called the Compression Chamber Arrester.
+It is generally used for primary alternating-current distribution circuits, and, as stated, is a type of multi-gap arrester.